Skip to main content

 If you spot an inconsistency between the documentation and the result of your calls, please do not hesitate to report it!

-All the latest developed routes can be recognized by the /v5/ in their path.
+All the latest developed operations can be recognized by the /v5/ in their path.

 The philosophy of the V5 is to stick closely to standard REST API usages and to improve the consistency of their behavior between resources.

-It is not planned to entirely phase out the V4 or replace it altogether with V5 routes.
-However, changes to single V4 routes can happen and will be announced through the process documented above.
+It is not planned to entirely phase out the V4 or replace it altogether with V5 operations.
+However, changes to single V4 operations can happen and will be announced through the process documented above.